Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

    Modal to enter server instance and API token

-After, you can choose which repository you want to integrate.
+After enter GitLab instance URL and your GitLab API token, you can choose which repository you want to integrate.
+You can only integrate GitLab repositories that you maintain.

 .. figure:: ../../images/screenshots/gitlab/modal-choose-repository.png
    :align: center